machariamuguku/africastalking-go/README.md

 	//Call the Gateway, and pass the constants here! smsService := sms.NewService(username, apiKey, env)

-	//Send SMS - REPLACE Recipient and Message with REAL Values recipients, err := smsService.Send("Recipient", "Message To Send", "ShortCode" //Leave blank, "", if you don't have one) if err != nil {
+	//Send SMS - REPLACE Recipient and Message To Send with REAL Values
+	//Leave ShortCode blank, "", if you don't have one smsResponse, err := smsService.Send("Recipient", "Message To Send", "ShortCode") if err != nil {
 		fmt.Println(err)
 	}